opencog/atomspace-storage/opencog/persist/json/README.md

 AtomSpace.

-The JS-style returns will be be "true", "false", or some Atomese encoded as JSON.
+The JS-style returns will be be "true", "false", or some Atomese encoded as a JSON object.
 The MCP-style return values will be of the form
 ```
-    {"success": true, "result": some_json_obj }
+    {"success": true, "result": some_json_object }
 ```
 Error returns will have the form
 ```